cap-js/docs/advanced/odata.md

 ```

 ::: warning
+This annotation affects the client side facing API only, there is no automatic data modification of any kind (like truncation, converstion, etc.) done
+behind the scenes.
+It is in your responsibility to perform all required modifications on the data stream.
+If you are not doing the required conversions,
-It is possible to "cast" any scalar CDS type into any (in-)compatible EDM type:
+it is possible to "cast" any scalar CDS type into any (in-)compatible EDM type:

 ```cds
 entity Foo {